ghirardinicola/cv/README.md

-# Ghirardi Nicola

-## Data analytics and engineering
+# Data analytics and engineering

 I am passionate about data driven innovation.
 Working as data analytics and engineering leader, my scope is to build succesfull teams and data driven services.